Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 #### Don’t

 Your store accepts payments with: GoCoin and Shopify Payments.
-Merchants store, womens clothing, customers credit cards

 <!-- end -->